rlancer/gapi-to-graphql/README.md

 ## Examples
 Using React https://github.com/rlancer/gapi-to-graphql-example-yt-react

+## FAQ

-## Should this API be exposed to web clients
+**Should this API be exposed to web clients**

 Yes, but be sure to add API keys and sanitize other parameters via a middleware solution like https://www.npmjs.com/package/graphql-add-middleware

+**Can I use this in production**

+Yes, since all its doing is making API calls it's fairly safe to use in production if your use cases have been well tested in development.

 ## Contributors